 A visit to Effigy Mounds National Monument can have many benefits.
 Activities can be curriculum based and designed to meet your specific needs.
 Programs based on the American Indian mounds feature two-mile round trip hikes highlighted by visits to bear-shaped effigy mounds.
-There are plenty of opportunities for your students to experience: including an exhilarating hike up a relatively steep trail, a fifteen minute informational film, and demonstrations of historic objects, tools and, furs.
+There are plenty of opportunities for your students to experience: including an exhilarating hike up a relatively steep trail, a short museum tour and demonstrations of historic objects, tools and furs.
 Other trail walks are available that feature trails sloped appropriately for wheel chair and other mobility impaired visitors.

 For more information on reserving a ranger conducted program - contact the Monument at 563.873.3491.
 Entrance to the Monument is free for all groups.

 A two-mile hike along the Fire Point Trail leads to over 20 mounds, including conical, linear, compound (linear and conical combined as one mound) and effigy.
 This activity interprets the lives of woodland moundbuilding peoples, their use of and impact on the environment and how this relates to us today.